-The company provides retirement benefits for all United States employees including benefits for employees of previously owned businesses which were earned up to the date of sale.
-The company also has several foreign pension plans, none of which are material to the company's financial position.
+The company provides retirement benefits for all U.S. employees including benefits for employees of previously owned businesses which were earned up to the date of sale.
+The company also has two foreign pension plans, neither of which are material to the company's financial position.

-The company had a defined contribution profit sharing and retirement plan covering the majority of its salaried nonunion employees which provided for annual company contributions of 35 percent to 140 percent of qualifying contributions made by participating employees.
-This plan was terminated on December 31, 2009 and was replaced by a plan which matches 100 percent of the first one percent of contributions made by participating employees and matches 50 percent of the next five percent of employee contributions.
-The new plan became effective on January 1, 2010.
+The company has a defined contribution plan which matches 100 percent of the first one percent of contributions made by participating employees and matches 50 percent of the next five percent of employee contributions.
 The company also has defined contribution plans for certain hourly employees which provide for matching company contributions.

 The company also has a defined benefit plan for salaried employees and its non-union hourly workforce.
-In the fourth quarter of 2009, the company announced employees hired after Jan.
-1, 2010, will not participate in the defined benefit plan, and benefit accruals for current salaried and non-union hourly employees will stop at the end of 2014.
+In the fourth quarter of 2009, the company announced employees hired after January 1, 2010, will not participate in the defined benefit plan, and benefit accruals for the majority of current salaried and non-union hourly employees will stop at the end of 2014.
 This change resulted in a plan curtailment and reduced the plan's liability by \$12.3 million.
 No curtailment gain was recognized because the reduction in liability was offset by existing unrecognized losses.
 An additional company contribution will be made to the defined contribution plan in lieu of participation in a defined benefit plan.
 The company also has defined benefit and contribution plans for certain union hourly employees.